AndroidManikandan5689/ai_code_assistance_by_chozhapps/README.md

 This project is licensed under the MIT License.

 # 👨‍💻 Author
-Manikandan (AndroidMani), Founder of ChozhApps
+Manikandan K (AndroidMani), Founder of ChozhApps
 📧 Contact: chozhanaaduapps@gmail.com

 # 💬 Support